opensearch-project/documentation-website/_getting-started/search-data.md

 ### Filters

-You can add a filter clause to your query for fields with exact values using a Boolean query.
+Using a Boolean query, you can add a filter clause to your query for fields with exact values

 Term filters match specific terms.
 For example, the following Boolean query searches for students whose graduation year is 2022: